Carlisle Fairgrounds

-Carlisle Events Today
+Events

 When Chip and Bill Miller held their first car show at the Carlisle Fairgrounds in 1974, they never could have envisioned the growth and legacy of Carlisle Events.
 Chip Miller, co-founder of Carlisle Events, had a favorite saying, “Life is Good.”
 His son Lance has carried on that tradition, and it appears he will continue to carry on a lot more at Carlisle Events with his long-time friend, Bill Miller III.
 In 2007, Bill Miller, Jr., announced that Lance Miller and Bill Miller III, his son, will continue in their respective families’ tradition of operating the Carlisle Events business at the Carlisle Fairgrounds.

 Throughout the 40+ years of existence, the Miller families continued to add specialty shows to their event seasons.
-Today, Carlisle Events produces six specialty shows, and four swap meet events.
+Carlisle Events produces six specialty shows, and four swap meet events.
 In addition, relative company Carlisle Auctions produces four collector car auctions each year.
 The specialty shows include Carlisle Import & Performance Nationals, Carlisle Ford Nationals, Carlisle GM Nationals, Carlisle Chrysler Nationals, Carlisle Truck Nationals, and Corvettes at Carlisle.
-Swap Meet events include Auto Mania in Allentown, Pennsylvania, as well as Spring Carlisle, Fall Carlisle, and Winter Carlisle Auto Expo in Carlisle, Pennsylvania.
+Swap Meet events include Auto Mania in Allentown, Pennsylvania, and Spring Carlisle, Fall Carlisle, and Winter Carlisle Auto Expo in Carlisle, Pennsylvania.

 The Carlisle-based events bring in $97 million annually to the local economy and Spring Carlisle is the organization's biggest draw of the year, hosting over 100,000 guests from around the world.